Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsubsection{Joint Training}

 This type of intrinsic method is to introduce an additional ``task'' besides the original model task, and jointly train the additional task together with the original one.
 Here we generalize the meaning of a ``task'' by including preprocessing or other steps involved in the model optimization process.
 The additional task is designed to provide model explanations directly or indirectly.
-Such additional task can be in the form of i) text explanation, which is a task that directly provides explanations in natural language format; ii) explanation association, which is a step that associates input elements or latent features with human-understandable concepts or objects, or even directly with model explanations; iii) model prototype, which is to learn a prototype that has clear semantic meanings as a preprocessing step, and the model explanation is generated based on the comparison between the model behavior and the prototype. \\
+Such additional task can be in the form of i) text explanation, which is a task that directly provides explanations in natural language format; ii) explanation association, which is a step that associates input elements or latent features with human-understandable concepts or objects, or even directly with model explanations; iii) model prototype which learns a prototype that has clear semantic meanings as a preprocessing step.
+Explanations are generated based on the comparison between the model behavior and the prototype.

+In Figure \ref{fig:joint} we see a high-level overview of the joint training with, in this case, an example of an image captioning task.
+The objective

+is a very general form of the function that has to be minimized and is composed of at least two losses: the prediction loss and the explanation component loss.
+By weighting each loss, a balance can be found between having a model that gives good predictions and a model that gives good explanations.